On This Page

 Edit the OpenTelemetry agent or collector’s YAML configuration file, using the following example.
 For details, see OpenTelemetry docs.

-Replace the example address (search.main.foo-bar-abc123.cribl.cloud), token, and port (if you changed the default 4317) with your Source values.
+Replace the example address (search.main.foo-bar-abc123.cribl.cloud), token, and port (if you changed the defaults 4317 for gRPC or 4318 for HTTP) with your Source values.

 gRPCHTTPS